Don't Let Thieves Ruin Your Holiday Season

 - Consider designating a credit card account – or purchasing a reloadable prepaid card – exclusively for online or holiday shopping, and leave the rest of your credit cards at home.
 That way, if a thief does get your credit card or credit card number, the loss will be minimized.
 Avoid using your debit card, which may not offer the same kind of theft/loss protection.

 - Ask your credit card issuer if it offers “virtual credit cards,” or single-use card numbers, that can be used at an online store.
 Virtual credit cards generate a random account number in place of your actual credit card number.
 You can configure the expiration date and the maximum amount allowed for a virtual credit card.
 Once used, the card typically is tied to the merchant where it was used and cannot be used elsewhere.

 - Create a good password.
-The National Privacy Rights Clearinghouse offers tips on creating a hacker-proof password.
+The National Privacy Rights Clearinghouse offers tips on creating a harder-to-hack password.

-- If you buy something at an auction site or via an online classified ad, keep your personal information secure by paying with a third-party service like Google checkout or PayPal.
+- If you buy something at an auction site or via an online classified ad, keep your personal information secure by paying with a third-party service like Google Pay, Apple Pay or PayPal.